-This paper propose two models, \emph{i.e.}, Recurrent Convolutional (RC) and Recurrent Attention (RA) for pedestrian attributes recognition, as shown in Figure \ref{DeepAlgorithms-RCRA}.
-The RC model is used to explore the correlations between different attribute groups with Convolutional-LSTM model \cite{xingjian2015convolutionallstm} and the RA model takes the advantage of the intra-group spatial locality and inter-group attention correlation to improve the final performance.
+This paper proposes two models, \emph{i.e.}, Recurrent Convolutional (RC) and Recurrent Attention (RA) for pedestrian attribute recognition, as shown in Figure \ref{DeepAlgorithms-RCRA}.
+The RC model is used to explore the correlations between different attribute groups with the Convolutional-LSTM model \cite{xingjian2015convolutionallstm} and the RA model takes advantage of the intra-group spatial locality and inter-group attention correlation to improve the final performance.

-Specifically speaking, they first divide all the attributes into multiple attribute groups, similar with GRL \cite{ijcaizhao2018grouping}.
-For each pedestrian image, they use CNN to extract its feature map and feed to ConvLSTM layer group by group.
+Specifically speaking, they first divide all the attributes into multiple attribute groups, similar to GRL \cite{ijcaizhao2018grouping}.
+For each pedestrian image, they use CNN to extract its feature map and feed it to the ConvLSTM layer group by group.
 Then, new feature maps for each time step can be obtained by adding a convolutional network after ConvLSTM.
-Finally, the features is used for attribute classification on current attribute group.
+Finally, the features are used for attribute classification on the current attribute group.

-Based on aforementioned RC model, they also introduce visual attention module to highlight the region of interest on the feature map.
-Given the image feature map $F$ and the heat map $H_t$ of attention at each time step $t$, the attended feature map $F_t$ for current attribute group can be obtained via:
+Based on the aforementioned RC model, they also introduce a visual attention module to highlight the region of interest on the feature map.
+Given the image feature map $F$ and the heat map $H_t$ of attention at each time step $t$, the attended feature map $F_t$ for the current attribute group can be obtained via:

 where $\otimes$ denotes the spatial point-wise multiplication.
-The attended feature maps is used for final classification.
-The training of this network is also based on weighted cross-entropy loss function proposed in WPAL-network \cite{zhou2017weakly}.
+The attended feature maps are used for final classification.
+The training of this network is also based on the weighted cross-entropy loss function proposed in WPAL-network \cite{zhou2017weakly}.

 \textbf{Summary:} As we can see from this subsection, these algorithms all adopt the sequential estimation procedure.
-Because the attributes are correlated to each other, and they also have various difficulty.
+Because the attributes are correlated to each other, they also have various difficulties.
 Therefore, it is an interesting and intuitive idea to adopt the RNN model to estimate the attributes one by one.
-Among these algorithms, they integrate different neural networks, attribute groups, multi-task learning into this framework.
-Compared with CNN based methods, these algorithms are more elegant and effective.
+Among these algorithms, they integrate different neural networks, attribute groups, and multi-task learning into this framework.
+Compared with CNN-based methods, these algorithms are more elegant and effective.
 The disadvantage of these algorithms is the time efficiency due to the successive attribute estimation.
-In the future works, more efficient algorithms for the sequential attributes estimation are needed.
+In future works, more efficient algorithms for sequential attribute estimation are needed.